 - Save message to log - Forwarding is not enabled, and messages are saved to logs which can be viewed in the web interface.

-Forwarding is set up in conjunction with your keywords attributed to your numbers via Apps.
+Forwarding is set up in conjunction with your keywords attributed to your numbers via Numbers.
 See the section on Forwarding for more information.